IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas.rst

     in public loadbalancer - Public IP address allocation done by system public IP pool or public subnet.

+  protocols (False, list, None)
+    Protocols to be assigned to this load balancer.

   type (False, str, PUBLIC)
     Specifies if a load balancer is public or private

+  description (False, str, None)
+    Description of a load balancer.

   ssl_ciphers (False, list, None)